This Masa for Tamales recipe is a keeper! Be sure to print it.

 - Invite friends to help….
 I might have already said that, but I can’t stress this enough.

-- For thawed tamales, place in hot steamer for 20 minutes.
+- For thawed tamales, add water to a steamer pot.
+Steam for 20 minutes.

-- For frozen tamales, place in hot steamer for 25-30 minutes.
+- For frozen tamales, add water to a steamer pot.
+Steam for 25-30 minutes.
 Check after 25 minutes.

 - Oven reheat method: Preheat oven to 325 degrees F. Wrap in foil paper and place on a cookie sheet.
 Bake for 20 minutes if thawed and 25-30 minutes if frozen.